thekr1s/esp8266_wordclock/hardware/README.md

     - Select the Body from the letterplate
     - Save Sketch -> right klik the Sketch and save as DXF
 ## ledschotten
-- The LDR for the 11*11 clock is 214.444 mm from the bottem (This information is printed by FreeCAD)
+- The LDR for the 11*11 clock is 214.444 mm from the bottom (This information is printed by FreeCAD)
-- The LDR for the 13*13 clock is 477.778 mm from the bottem
+- The LDR for the 13*13 clock is 477.778 mm from the bottom
-- The LEDschotten is completly drawn in Fusion360, and is partly paramatic.
+- The LEDschotten is completely drawn in Fusion360, and is partly parametric.

 # Tips & tricks: